 Backpacker vibes meet boutique luxury in Tulum, the Bali of Mexico

 Apparently Tulum is a pretty hot destination right now – though admittedly we didn’t realise until people back home started messaging us excitedly about how great it looks all over the internet.
 Though we normally skim over the Insta-hotspots, we genuinely loved our visit; the place really has a special feel about it.
-This guide will give you all you need to know about things to do in Tulum (including the Tulum Ruins!), where to stay, how to get there from places like Playa del Carmen & Bacalar, how to get around and where to eat in Tulum and hotspots for nightlife in Tulum, Mexico.
+This guide will give you all you need to know about things to do in Tulum (including the Tulum Ruins!), where to stay, how to get there from places like Playa del Carmen & Bacalar, where to eat in Tulum, how to get around, and the best hotspots for nightlife in Tulum, Mexico.

-We were only meant to stay for 3 nights in the Tulum zona hotelera, but after missing the last bus to Chiquilá meant we couldn’t get to Isla Holbox, we swapped our island time for 2 nights in Tulum downtown, and we’re really glad our mini-disaster worked out that way.
+We were only meant to stay for 3 nights in the Tulum zona hotelera, but after missing the last bus to Chiquilá meant we couldn’t get to the beautiful Isla Holbox, we swapped our island time for 2 nights in Tulum downtown, and we’re really glad our mini-disaster worked out that way.
 We got to see both worlds!
 Check all that we got up to in our 5 days in Tulum, visiting the Tulum ruins, chilling on the beach and diving into Tulum cenotes:

 Want to skip to something in particular?